-In 2009 and 2010, Ester received 8,000 and 2,600 pre-spawn yellow perch to boost the forage base that had been non-existent since the early 1980s (Figures 22 and 23).
-The supplemental stockings of yellow perch have boosted the population and in 2011 approximately 3,900 fathead minnows were stocked to establish a secondary forage species.
-In 2012, an additional 3,500 yellow perch were stocked to supplement the adult population and another 1,733-pre-spawn adult yellow perch were trap and transferred in 2014.
+Since 2009, approximately 19,370 pre-spawn yellow perch have been trap and transferred into Ester Lake to boost the forage base that had been non-existent since the early 1980s (Figures 24 and 25).
+The supplemental stockings occurred in 2009, 2010, 2012, 2014 and 2018.
+Additionally, in 2011 approximately 3,900 fathead minnows were stocked to establish a secondary forage species.
+These efforts have increased yellow perch densities, providing both additional forage to the northern pike and walleye populations and establishing another angling opportunity during the winter months (Figure 24 and 25).

-Netting surveys conducted since initiating the supplemental yellow perch stocking in 2009 suggest a more balanced fishery with very good abundance of yellow perch and northern pike (Figures 22 and 23).
-Abundance, growth, and condition of all species have been very good and the status of this fishery is the best we've documented in 30 years.
+Netting surveys conducted since initiating the supplemental yellow perch stocking in 2009 suggest a more balanced fishery with very good abundance of yellow perch and northern pike (Figures 24 and 25).
+Abundance, growth, and condition of all species have been very good, and the status of this fishery is the best we've documented in 30 years.
 In 2015/2016 Ester received 270 (\pm 202) angler days (MTFWP Fisheries Bureau 2016).

 Severe drought conditions in 2017 increased the water demands from Ester Lake and in late September it had been drawn down approximately 5 feet.
 Work was also done to the canal that diverts water into Ester from Big Warm Creek, as well as the outlet works on the dam.
 All work was completed in October and water was being diverted back into Ester to increase the pool elevation through the winter months.
+Surveys conducted in 2018 suggest the drawdown of Ester in 2017 did impact population abundances of most species, especially adult pike and perch (Figure 24).
+Another significant drawdown occurred in late summer 2019, after the 2019 sampling effort.
+Impacts of this drawdown will be evaluated in 2020.

-Figure 22. - Relative abundance of yellow perch, northern pike, black crappie, and walleye in Ester Lake (periodic gill net sets 1980 to 2017).
+Figure 24. - Relative abundance of yellow perch, northern pike, black crappie, and walleye in Ester Lake (periodic gill net sets 1980 to 2019).

-Figure 23. - Relative abundance of yellow perch, northern pike, black crappie, and walleye in Ester Lake (periodic trap net sets 1969 to 2017).
+Figure 25. - Relative abundance of yellow perch, northern pike, black crappie, and walleye in Ester Lake (periodic trap net sets 1969 to 2019).